1955 Indianapolis 500

 The 39th International 500-Mile Sweepstakes was held at the Indianapolis Motor Speedway on Monday, May 30, 1955.
 The event was race 1 of 11 of the 1955 AAA National Championship Trail and was race 3 of 7 in the 1955 World Championship of Drivers.

 The race is notable to many as the race in which Bill Vukovich was killed in a crash while seemingly on his way to an unprecedented third consecutive Indy 500 win.
+Bob Sweikert ended up winning the race on the heels of a historic year, which saw him with the 1955 National Championship and the 1955 Midwest Sprint car championship – the only driver in history to sweep all three during a single racing season.

 Time trials

 Time trials was scheduled for four days.

 Saturday May 14 – Pole Day time trials

 Gusty winds, as well as the threat of rain, was observed on pole day, therefore nearly all of the competitors stayed off the track.
 Around the garage area, the drivers and teams agreed amongst themselves to sit out time trials for the afternoon, and instead qualify together in better conditions on Sunday.
 However, in the final 20 minutes, Jerry Hoyt, who had not been informed about the agreement, suddenly put his car in line, and pulled away for an unexpected qualifying attempt.
 His speed of 140.045 mph was not spectacular, but as the fastest (and only) car thus far of the day, he sat on the pole position.
 Without hesitation, Tony Bettenhausen Sr. took to the track moments later.
 After two fast laps, he was slowed by a gust of wind, and qualified second.
 Sam Hanks and Pat O'Connor got their cars ready, but neither were able to complete attempts.
 The day closed with only two cars in the field, and Hoyt the surprising pole winner – to the dismay of several in the garage area.